DevWurm/angular2-tables-api-server/doc/03_main_app.md

 ## Create main application component
     ### Setup versioning
     * all the parts of the main application rest below `src`
-    * to allow correct, flexible and failsave versioning of your API place all components of your application into a subfolder, which is named after the version, which the components belong to
+    * to allow correct, flexible and failsave versioning of your API place all components of your application into a subfolder, which is named after the main version, which the components belong to
     * the management of the different versions is then done in the main `src/app.js` file
     * this approach leads to the disadvantage of code duplication among the different API versions, but brings the advantage of stable versioning
     * maybe an approach including linking between files of different versions can reduce the disdvantage